 Thick and Chewy Oats Download printable version

-This recipe produce cooked oat with a chewy consistency that’s not pasty.
-Fruit adds a little sweetness and flaxseed gives a nice crunchy consistency.
+This recipe produces cooked oat with a chewy consistency that’s not pasty.
+Fruit adds a little sweetness, almonds add nutty flavors, and flaxseed gives a nice crunchy texture.

 Dash of salt (for low sodium diets, omit salt)

 - 1 tbsp dried blueberries or craisins or raisins

 - 1 tbsp shaved almonds

 Bring water to a boil and add all dry ingredients.
 On my electric stove, I turn it to the lowest setting as soon as it boils and remove it from the burner for 3 minutes to allow the electric burner to cool.
 Return pan to cooled burner on low for 7 minutes.
 Options: Substitute fresh fruit ½ cup fresh blueberries, cut-up banana, strawberries, peach, pineapple… for dried fruits.
 Stir in fresh fruit during the last minute of cooking.
 Serve in a large bowl with ¼ cup milk.
 Enjoy!

 I prefer Extra Thick Rolled Oats from Bob’s Red Mill Natural Foods; however, lately, I’ve been using Quaker Old Fashioned Oatmeal, which is more widely available and less costly.

 Oats – The World’s Healthiest Foods